iamroot17/kernel_dev/README.txt

     2. Require more than 70GB free space.
     3. At least have 2 CPU or more.
     4. At least have 2GB free memory.
+    5. Do not use WSL; compilation could be failed with trimming character errors.
+Use other VMs instead.

 ================================
 1. CROSS_COMPILE toolchain setup